daniromero2000/BaseModulesOrigin/readme.md

 ### License

-SmartCommerce is a truly opensource E-Commerce framework which will always be free under the [MIT License](https://github.com/SmartCommerce/SmartCommerce/blob/master/LICENSE).
+Oportudata is a truly opensource E-Commerce framework which will always be free under the [MIT License](https://github.com/Oportudata/Oportudata/blob/master/LICENSE).

 ### Security Vulnerabilities

 Please don't disclose security vulnerabilities publicly.
-If you find any security vulnerability in SmartCommerce then please email us: mailto:support@SmartCommerce.com.
+If you find any security vulnerability in Oportudata then please email us: mailto:support@Oportudata.com.